Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 This system is significantly more flexible than the base Zigbee system.
 But it also has higher latency (it takes longer for the system to react to a switch being toggled) and it has more points of failure.
 With the base Zigbee setup, not even the controller is involved once setup is complete.
 With the Zigbee2MQTT setup there are two zigbee messages, two MQTT messages, and three extra processing steps (the main controller deciding what to do, and MQTT processing the messages in each direction).

 Note that in some commercial Zigbee systems, such as Phillips Hue, the controller node in the zigbee network is also the automation controller that can add additional smarts on top of the base Zigbee setup.
-Zigbee2MQTT inserts MQTT between the two allowing them to be decoupled.
+Zigbee2MQTT inserts MQTT between the two, allowing them to be decoupled.